ZhiLiu724/ZhiLiu724.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I am a third-year PhD student of Operations Research at [Cornell Tech](https://www.tech.cornell.edu/), where I am lucky to be advised by Professor [Nikhil Garg](https://gargnikhil.com/).
+I am Zhi ([see how it's pronounced](https://en.wiktionary.org/wiki/zhì)), a fourth-year PhD candidate of Operations Research at [Cornell Tech](https://www.tech.cornell.edu/), where I am lucky to be advised by Professor [Nikhil Garg](https://gargnikhil.com/).

-My research interest lies in the study of societal systems using mechanism design and data science/machine learning techniques, in order to improve their efficiency and promote equitable usage.
-I am particularly fascinated by people's behavioral patterns in different settings and the means to understand them.
-Things I have worked on during my PhD studies include [college admission](https://arxiv.org/abs/2107.08922) and [311 systems](https://arxiv.org/abs/2204.08620).
-I am really excited about working with the New York Public Library as part of the PiTech Fellowship program this coming summer!
+My research interest can be broadly summarized as identifying and addressing disparities in societal systems, using techniques from machine learning and optimization, in order to improve their efficiency while promoting equitable usage.
+Things I have worked on during my PhD studies include [college admission](https://arxiv.org/abs/2107.08922), [311 systems](https://arxiv.org/abs/2204.08620).
+I was incredibly fortunate to have worked with the New York Public Library as part of the PiTech PhD Fellowship program during the Summer of 2023.